Actuarial-Control-Cycle-T1-2024/group-page-showcase-ptcst-consulting/README.md

 **Incentives for Intervention Program**

-SuperLife’s incentive scheme will be underpinned by a multi-level reward system, where policyholders progress for participating in features of their personalised health plan, such as participating in safety workshops and healthy eating workshops.
+SuperLife’s incentive scheme is underpinned by a multi-level reward system, where policyholders progress by participating in features of their personalised health plan, such as participating in safety workshops and healthy eating workshops.

 This system is split into two reward categories, each with five levels, with policyholders starting on Level 1 upon signup:
 1. Subsidies on Interventions: increasing proportion of intervention program costs (in policyholder wellness plans), covered by SuperLife      as policyholders progress to higher levels